Salam! Khosh amadid!

 A very important note:

 The above structure is 100 percent correct as far as Persian grammar is concerned.
 However, this structure is not very common (not incorrect) in Persian in both written and oral form.
 In Persian, we would better use the negative form in Simple Present Tense for the negative form in Present continuous tense.
 That is to say, I am not writing means /mæn neminevisæm/.
 Is that clear?
 Good!

 1- Listen to the audio files first (preferably once).
 Repeat it for a couple of times.
 Write it down on a paper.
 Find their English equivalents.
 (Seen)

 2- Find the English equivalent for the following words and make four sentences with each of them (one in simple past tense, one in present perfect tense using ‘for’, one in simple future tense, and one in present continuous tense).

 3- Say these numbers in Persian:

 4- Follow the examples, combine the letters, and make words using the given letters.
 You’ll have to change the big letters into the small ones whenever needed.

 Your email address will not be published.
 Required fields are marked *

 Hello everyone, welcome back!
-As you remember, we started lea ...
+I hope all of you have been follow ...